kartva/keymashed/README.md

 ```
 And so [54, 23, 23, 1, 1, 1, 0, 0, 0, ...
 23 more times ...] gets encoded as [(54, 1), (23, 2), (1, 3), (0, 26), ...] which is quite efficient.
 ```

+I'd like to make a quick note that I did some performance optimization and parallelization to get this running as smoothly as it does - shoutout to [`cargo-flamegraph`](https://github.com/flamegraph-rs/flamegraph)!

 You can observe the final outcome of this effect as a video: